bingeli1212/nitrile-preview/doc/DOC-tokenizer.md

 - When a symbol is entered as a form such as ``&times;``, the name is assumed to be a standard named entity that has been standardized by the web.
-However, if a symbol is entered such as ``\log``, which starts with a backslash, then it could be considered a math operator, whether it is a predefined one or user-created one.
-  However, before it is to be considered a math operator, it is first checked to see it is not one of the entities, and if it is, then it is still treated as such.
-Only when the name does not match one of the entities, then it is considered as operator.
-For LATEX and CONTEX each provides a way to dynamically create new operators.
-  However, they each provides a set of standard operators that have already been defined by the system.
-Thus, the standard operator will be used first because being treated as a new math operator.
-On the other hand, if an operator such as "times" is entered as a entity name such as ``&times;``, then it is still to be treated as an operator.
+If the name does not exist, for instance ``&a;``, then entire string is shown instead, including the leading ampersand and ending semicolon.
+Otherwise it could be considered a math operator such as ``&times;``, or a normal letter such as ``&Phi;``.

+- However, if a symbol is entered with a leading backslash, such as ``\log``, the name would first go through a validity check to see if it is a valid entity.
+If the answer is yes then it would go through the same steps as that of the entity.
+However, if the name is not recognized then it is check by each local translation to see if it is one of the predefined operator known to that translation.
+For instance a ``\bmod`` would have been known to LATEX thus it will be used as such.
+However, if it is not one of the known operators then then this will be treated as a user-defined operator.
+LATEX and CONTEX each has provided a way to dynamically create user defined math operators.
+The operator has the advantage of having a thin space if appear directly in front of an operator, or will stay closely if an open parenthesis is encountered instead.

 - For an inline math the ``&math`` phrase should've been used, for which a raw math expression is to be included in there.
 There are other similar phrases such as ``&frac``, ``&binom``, ``&sqrt``, ``&root``, etc. See "DOC-phrases" for additional math phrases.

-- For a display-math and/or equation blocks, a raw math expression by itself should've been used.
+- For displaymath the math-bundle should be used.
+It generates a display  math for LATEX generation, which should center the math expression at the middle of the page.
+For CONTEX it adds the
+  \startformula and \stopformula which is the CONTEX's way of centering an expression and showing it display-math style.